 Pastel-coloured houses strung along the River Aln welcome you to Alnmouth.
-With a diversity of bird and wildlife species, and a tranquil beach where the River Aln meets the North Sea, there is no question why this village is named an Area of Outstanding Natural Beauty.
+With a diversity of bird and wildlife species, and a tranquil beach where the River Aln meets the North Sea, there is no question that the village is located in an Area of Outstanding Natural Beauty.
 A diverse selection of wildlife can be spotted in the area and the sand dunes are an excellent birdwatching spot.

-When you’re here, be sure to visit The Ferryman’s Hut, the smallest museum in Northumberland.
+When you’re here, be sure to visit The Ferryman’s Hut in Alnmouth harbour, the smallest museum in Northumberland.
 This bite-size bit of history was originally used by ferrymen when they would row passengers back and forth across the River Aln.
 The last ferryman was believed to have stopped working in the 1960s, and the museum is donned with pictures and stories of him and his predecessors.

 For the keen golfer Alnmouth Golf Club, the 4th oldest golf club in England, established in 1869 lies in the magnificent Foxton Bay, with views to Coquet Island and widely over the Northumberland coast and looking out to the North Sea.

 Alnmouth beach, split into three sections within Alnmouth Bay, makes for a perfect family day out; grab your bucket and spade and have fun on Alnmouth’s sandy beaches.
 Alnmouth beach is dog friendly, so your four legged friend can come too.
 Enjoy a picnic with beautiful sea views, then burn off those calories with a short walk and feel the sand between your toes.
 If you are feeling a little more adventurous you can roam on foot, via the St Oswald’s Way and Northumberland Coast Path, via bike on the Coast and Castles cycle route, or even on horseback to truly appreciate the beauty of the Northumberland coastline.